sofianunezda/Quantum-Sensing/README.md

 ## 📚 References

-This project is based on scientific literature and educational resources on quantum sensing and nitrogen-vacancy (NV) centers in diamond, including review articles, textbooks and technical documentation used during the research internship at CINN.
+This project is based on scientific literature and technical documentation on quantum sensing and nitrogen-vacancy (NV) centers in diamond used during the internship at CINN.

 Key references include:

+- Barry, J. F. et al. (2020). *Sensitivity optimization for NV-diamond magnetometry*.
-- Degen, C. L., Reinhard, F., & Cappellaro, P. (2017).
-Quantum Sensing.
+- Degen, C. L., Reinhard, F., & Cappellaro, P. (2017). *Quantum sensing*.
+- Doherty, M. W. et al. (2013). *The nitrogen-vacancy colour centre in diamond*.
+- Dréau, A. et al. (2011). *Avoiding power broadening in optically detected magnetic resonance of single NV defects for enhanced dc magnetic    field sensitivity*.
-- Rondin, L. et al. (2014).
-Magnetometry with nitrogen-vacancy defects in diamond.
+- Rondin, L. et al. (2014). *Magnetometry with nitrogen-vacancy defects in diamond*.

-- Barry, J. F. et al. (2020).
-Sensitivity optimization for NV-based quantum sensors.
-- Additional scientific articles and technical documentation are listed in the accompanying study manual.
+Additional scientific articles, textbooks, theses and technical documentation are listed in the accompanying study manual.

 ---